DevCamps make it easy to manage parallel development and production environments, and keep them in sync.

-Any one camp is insulated from changes on other camps.
+Each camp is insulated from changes to other camps.
 Production is completely isolated from the development and staging camps.

-Should you accidentally delete crucial files, drop the database, mistakenly corrupt the webserver configuration, or simply introduce programming errors while in development or staging -- no worries, it’s only a copy.
-This isolation means you can experiment with the entire software environment in complete safety.
+Should you accidentally delete crucial files, drop the database, mistakenly corrupt the webserver configuration, or simply introduce programming errors while in development or staging — no worries, it’s only a copy.
+This means you can experiment with the entire software environment in complete safety.

-Camps leverage popular open source tools and build upon them.
+Camps leverage popular open source tools, such as Git for version control, and build upon them.
 The Camps software is freely available.

 Things to know about Camps:

-- An index web page is provided to show the status of all camps at a glance.
+- An index web page is provided to show all available camps at a glance.

 - Camps are accessible to all who need access, but protected from search engines and others.